Last updated: April 23, 2026

 The Hoge family and the land

-John and Mary Oats Hoge donated the land for the original Ebenezer church building around 1830, placing them among the earliest settler families in the north Sequatchie Valley end of Marion County.
-Church records from 1889 to 1918 include Hoge family records going back to 1794, which suggests continuity between the community's founding families and the valley's first-generation settlers.
+John and Mary Oats Hoge donated the land for the original Ebenezer church building around 1830, placing them among the earliest Anglo-American settler families in the north Sequatchie Valley end of Marion County.
+Church records from 1889 to 1918 include Hoge family records going back to 1794, which suggests continuity between the community's founding families and the valley's first-generation Anglo-American settlers.
 A fuller account of the surname lines in the valley is on the first settlers page.

 Present-day Ebenezer